-On average, the normal menstrual cycle is one in which a woman menstruates every 28 days, with ovulation occurring approximately two weeks after the onset of a woman's last period and two weeks prior to the onset of the next.
+On average, the normal menstrual cycle is one in which a woman menstruates every 28 days, with ovulation occurring approximately 2 weeks after the onset of a woman's last period and 2 weeks prior to the onset of the next.
 However, normal is a relative term.
-Menstruation occurring every 21-35 days is still considered within the normal range.
+Menstruation occurring every 25-36 days is still considered within the normal range.

-There are several factors that can cause an irregular cycle, including younger age, stress, illness, or use of hormonal birth control methods, such as the Pill.
+There are several factors that can cause an irregular cycle, including younger age, stress, illness, or use of hormonal birth control methods.

 A lot of women are confused about when during their cycles they can become pregnant.
 Trying to predict a time during your cycle when you can safely have sexual intercourse without fear of becoming pregnant can be all but impossible.
 The trickiest time is during ovulation.
-Although the egg lasts for only a day, sperm can last for about five days.
-So, if you have had sex in the five days prior to ovulation, you could become pregnant.
+Although the egg lasts for only a day, sperm can last for up to 5 days.
+So, if you have had sex in the 5 days prior to ovulation, you could become pregnant.

 It is also a fallacy that women cannot become pregnant if they have sex during their periods.
-Let's say your period lasts seven days and sperm lasts five days.
+For example, let's say your period lasts 7 days and sperm lasts 5 days.
 If your cycle is shorter than 28 days, you have the potential for pregnancy.

 Sex drive may be greater during menopause because women may not be worried about pregnancy, their children have left home, and they may feel more sexual.
 Like their younger counterparts though, sex drive is variable and some women might experience a decrease after menopause.

 Women may be confused about the effectiveness of the various methods of birth control.
 In theory, barrier methods of birth control such as the condom and diaphragm are effective in preventing pregnancy.
 In reality, however, the numbers show them to be less so.
-This may be because they must be readily available and used correctly in order to be effective.
+This may be because they must be readily available, and used correctly and consistently in order to be effective.

-While the Pill is more likely to be used correctly than barrier methods, women frequently forget to take it.
-If you use the Pill and happen to miss a day, the information that comes with the prescription will give you directions to follow to protect yourself from unwanted pregnancy.
+While oral birth control pills are more likely to be used correctly than barrier methods, women frequently forget to take it.
+If you use birth control pills and happen to miss a day, the information that comes with the prescription will give you directions to follow to protect yourself from unwanted pregnancy.

 Toxic shock syndrome (TSS) is caused by toxins released by a bacteria present in the vaginal lining.
 When tampons are left in place for too long, the vaginal lining can dry out, allowing these toxins to enter the blood stream.
-Untreated, TSS can lead to kidney failure, respiratory failure, and death.
+Though rare, if left untreated, TSS can lead to kidney failure, respiratory failure, and death.
 Under very rare circumstances, diaphragms and sponges can also cause TSS.
-It is important to change your tampon every 4-6 hours, and not use one during the overnight hours.
+It is important to change your tampon every 4-8 hours, and not use one during the overnight hours.
 You may want to consider using pads instead of tampons at night.